Panmoni/localsolana-contracts/README.md

 This is based on the YapBay Sequential Escrow System. https://YapBay.com

+## More Information

+Visit the primary LocalSolana repo for more information: [https://github.com/Panmoni/localsolana](https://github.com/Panmoni/localsolana).

 ## License
 This contract is provided as-is, under the MIT license.
 Use and modify at your own risk.